 - The results of the evaluation are reported to management.

-The control measures are anchored in the integral risk management framework, with continuous efforts to improve the effectiveness of the measures.
+Level 5, Continuous Improvement: The control measures are anchored in the integrated risk management framework, in which continuous improvement of the effectiveness of the measures is sought.
 External data and benchmarking are used for this.
 Employees are proactively involved in improving control measures.
 Level 4 criteria plus the following:

-- Continuously evaluating controls to continuously improve the effectiveness of controls;
+- Continuously evaluate the controls measures to enhance the effectiveness constantly.

-- Using results from self-assessments, gap and root cause analyzes;
+- Using results from self-assessments, gap and root cause analyses.

-- The control measures taken are benchmarked on the basis of external data and are “best practice” compared to other organizations.
+- The control measures taken are benchmarked based on external data and are ‘Best Practice’ compared to other organisations.